This is the multi-page printable view of this section.

 System requirements

-- VCluster Web Service running: required for retrieving nodes, info, and so forth.
-Starting the MCP server starts the VCluster Web Service if you use the default configuration.
+- VCluster Web Service running: required to retrieve node and cluster information.
+When using the default configuration, starting the MCP server automatically starts the VCluster Web Service.

 Network requirements